m4xteo/website-fraud-detector/README.md

 `Q: I am running a legitimate business.
 How can I improve my score if your program / software is closed-source?`

 A: Contact me, and I will let you know how to improve your website score.
+Be ready to prove you run a legitimate business.

 `Q: My site is a scam but your algorithm said it was legit >:)`